mikejlong60/algorithms-go/skiena-4/exercise24.md

 3. Now there are 8 arrays after the merge operation and return the ordered array to above layer.
 That merge is O(N)
 4. Now there are 4 arrays.
 Return those 4 arrays to above layer.
 That array merge is O(n).
 5. Now there are 2 arrays  That array merge is O(n).
 6. Return the sorted array.
+Cost of this sort is O(log^3 of n + (n/3 * n log^3 of n factorial))
+   Same as standard merge sort — the base of the logarithm changes (from 2 to 3), but asymptotically, it’s still log
+   ⁡
+   𝑛
+   logn.

 Mergesort-divide in thirds
 1.Split array in thirds.
 You have 3 layers.